strata-mvc/strata/docs/validators.md

 Validates the similarity of two different variables.

 If accepts a `as` attribute which represents a $_POST value key.
-In the exemple bellow, the email field is validated against a confirmation email input box.
+In the example bellow, the email field is validated against a confirmation email input box.

 ~~~ php
 <?php